-Specially designed areas planted with native plants can provide natural places for rainwater to collect and soak into the ground.
-Rain from rooftop areas or paved areas can be diverted into these areas rather than into storm drains.
+A rain garden is a specially designed landscaped areas with a depressed planting bed can provide natural places for rainwater to collect and soak into the ground.
+Rain from rooftop areas or paved areas can be diverted into these areas allowing infiltration to occur rather than run off into storm drains.

 What is a rain garden?

 A rain garden allows rain water to pool for a short period of time in the garden.
 As the water soaks into the ground it is cleaned by the plants and soil microbes.
 This water now can recharge the ground water supply and slowly be released into nearby waterbodies.

 What does a rain garden do?

 A rain garden allows the rain water to pool for a short period of time in the garden.
 As the water soaks into the ground the water is cleaned by the plants and the soil microbes in the soil.
 This water now can recharge the ground water supply and release slowly into the stream.

 Storm water that runs off impervious surfaces and into storm drains flows directly to our streams, carrying with it any pollutants it picked up along the way.
 The pollutants and the large volume of water rushing to the stream can have a dramatic impact on the stream’s habitat stability.

 You bet!
 It doesn’t take an engineering degree, just a shovel, some plants, and a few stones.
 It is easy and can be installed in a few short hours with a little planning.